Quickstart

-This quickstart shows how to use Dyte's Android Core SDK to add live video and audio to your Android applications.
+This quickstart shows how to use Dyte's core SDKs to add live video and audio to your Android applications.

 To get started quickly, you can use our sample code.
 You can clone and run a sample application from the Android Core samples, available in both Kotlin and Java.